kkovaacs/stark-crypto/starknet_crypto/README.md

 ## Disclaimer

-_The implementation is NOT constant time._
+_The implementation is NOT constant time._ Do _not_ use this implementation to build digital signatures.